Tomoko Tsukui – Eraser stamp artist

 International shipping is also available.

-Please contact us from the mail form of store.
+Please contact us from the contact form .

 2012 “Stamp Show Hong Kong” (Gallery Petit Morpho, Hong Kong)